-- 1. Enter the Dell PERC S140 Configuration Utility.
-See Entering the DELL PERC S140 Configuration Utility on page 27. - 2.
+- 1. Enter the Dell PERC S150 Configuration Utility.
+See Entering the DELL PERC S150 Configuration Utility. - 2.
 Click Virtual Disk Management > Select Virtual Disk Operations. - 3.
 Select a virtual disk that you want to delete from the drop-down menu. - 4.
 Click Delete Virtual Disk. - 5.
 Select Confirm and click Yes to continue.
 The selected virtual disk is deleted. - NOTE: When a degraded or a failed virtual disk from one system is added to another system, and if the number of virtual disks exceeds the maximum limit of 30, you cannot delete the virtual disks that are in the Normal or Ready state.